stephen-kernan/js-practice/README.md

    2. Leave a comment, or don't.
 Totally up to you.
    3. Add `stephen-kernan` as a reviewer in the sidebar on the right side
    4. Add yourself as an assignee in the sidebar on the right side

+## Method for Solving Challenges
+> MORE DETAILED GUIDE COMING SOON

+Questions to ask, in order:
+1. What kind of data needs to be passed in to this function?
+   1. How many pieces of data should I expect to receive?
+   2. What datatype will I be dealing with for each parameter?
+2. How do I return what the problem is asking for, assuming that the data is given to me in the best case scenario exactly as I need it?
+3. What could go wrong based on the type of data that's provided?
+   1. What if someone gives me nothing?
+   2. What if someone gives me the wrong *datatype*, so my logic breaks?
+   3. For complex/advanced datatypes, such as objects or arrays, what else could go wrong (i.e., empty list, key is missing from object, etc.)?
+4. How can I protect the code so that it doesn't break if any of these things do go wrong?